robotics-upo/siar_simulator/README.md

   - Install the full version ROS Kinetic (http://wiki.ros.org/kinetic/Installation/Ubuntu)
   - Install Gazebo 7 to Ubuntu from gazebosim.com (http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install)
   - Install the joy package from ROS. (http://wiki.ros.org/joy)
-  - Install the package "gazebo2rviz" to do possible incorporate the tf.
-This step is necesary because the robot is in SDF and no in URDF to be understandable for RVIZ (http://andreasbihlmaier.github.io/2014/02/19/gazebo2rviz.html
+  - Install the package "gazebo2rviz" and "sdfpy" to do possible incorporate the tf.
+This step is necesary because the robot is in SDF and no in URDF to be understandable for RVIZ (http://andreasbihlmaier.github.io/2014/02/19/gazebo2rviz.html) and (https://github.com/robertdeg/sdfpy)

 Once it has been installed the programs you can to incorporate the workspace "siar_simulator" and after (catkin_make) it is possible to launch (roslaunch siar_gazebo siar_model.launch) the simulator.
 You should check the input that is configurated your joystick (modifiable in siar_model.launch)